-(For project status and links to existing simulators, go to the bottom of this page)
+(For project status and links to existing simulators, go to the table near the bottom of this page)

 In the Spring of 2007, while digging through a pile of odds and ends that had collected in my basement, I found a big cardboard box containing my old Microvision video game system and nine game cartridges.
 For those who never had the pleasure of playing with a Microvision, it was the first hand-held video game system that could use interchangeable cartridges to play multiple games.
 It came out in the late 1970s, long before Nintendo made the idea profitable with the Gameboy.
 See Wikipedia's Microvision page for more info and a couple photos.